manfredbjorlin/docker-integration/HelloWorld/README.md

 Secrets must be created even if there is no send/receive.
 Empty values indicates not in use.
 E.g. empty receive name will not start receiver.

+**For local development, these three has to be added to appsettings.Development.json**

+So your appsettings.Development.json should be a copy of appsettings.json, but with these three extra keys, on the same level as the VaultUri